shivaninja/Project1-Google-Home-Automation-with-Voice-control-LED/README.md

-# Project1-Google-Home-Automation-with-Voice-control LED
-Light that can be controlled using Voice and Google Assistant

 # Project1 — Google Home Automation with Voice-Controlled LED

 Control your home lighting using Google Assistant, Sinric Pro, and an ESP32.